mr-abhi-shek/astro-website/src/content/pratibha/aboutmentoring.md

 ---
 title:  " Personal Mentoring"
-description:  " Personal mentoring is a unique proposition at kiran foundation scholarship. we belive in holistic development of the student to turn them into future leaders. our students are some of the brightest mind in the society and the need to develop as well rounded human being. this will enable them to will bring a long lasting positive change to the world.
+description:  " Personal mentoring is a unique proposition of the Kiran Foundation Scholarship, where we believe in the holistic development of students to transform them into future leaders.
+Our students are some of the brightest minds in society, and we recognize the need to develop them into well-rounded individuals.
+This will empower them to bring about long-lasting, positive change in the world.
-Student are provided with counselling, guidance and constant monitoring to ensure they are constantly challenged.this ensures that they stay focused and achieve their full potential."
+We provide students with counseling, guidance, and constant monitoring to ensure they are consistently challenged, helping them stay focused and achieve their full potential."